AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

 RDNA3 has a theoretical 512 FP16 FLOPS/clock/CU.

-A Ryzen AI Max 395's Radeon 8060S has 40 CUs at a max clock of 2.9GHz shoul have a peak 59.392 FP16 TFLOPS:
+A Ryzen AI Max 395's Radeon 8060S has 40 CUs at a max clock of 2.9GHz should have a peak 59.392 FP16 TFLOPS:
 ```
 512 * 40 * 2.9e9 / 1e12 = 59.392 FP16 TFLOPS
 ```